 - Kill fruit flies: Cider vinegar stinks to us, but it attracts fruit flies.
 Create a funnel trap by rolling a sheet of paper into a funnel and placing it into a jar with cider vinegar at the bottom.
 Fruit flies that are lured in won’t be able to find their way out and will drown.

-Here are three ways you should be putting vinegar to use in the laundry room:
+Here are three ways you should put vinegar to use in the laundry room:

 - Soften fabric: Add a cup of vinegar to the rinse cycle instead of using likely more-expensive and chemical-ridden fabric softener.
-For more vinegar-based recipes for homemade fabric softener, check out “9 Expensive Cleaning Supplies You Can Easily Make for Pennies.”
+For more vinegar-based recipes for homemade fabric softener, check out “Never Buy These 7 Overpriced Cleaning Products Again.”

 - Rid clothing of musty smells: Sometimes stuff from the secondhand store or rummage sale has an odd smell.
 Launder with a cup of vinegar in the wash (not rinse) cycle.